Hashcat Rule Minimizer

 Debug & rule trace

---debug logs every keep/drop decision. --debug-rule "RULE" traces a single rule against all probes and exits — no input file needed.
+--debug logs every keep/drop decision. --debug-rule "RULE" traces a single rule against all probes and exits. --debug-file FILE bulk-traces every rule in a file (e.g. from comm/diff output) and exits.

 These words are always used — no wordlist needed.
-They exercise every important Hashcat rule category.
+They exercise every important Hashcat rule category, including long words (up to length 36) so position args A–Z are distinguishable, and full 95-char printable-ASCII coverage so purge/substitute ops on rare characters aren't falsely collapsed into no-ops.
 Use --multibyte to additionally activate 11 non-ASCII words.

 Category 2 — Multibyte UTF-8 (11 words, active with --multibyte):